opengeospatial/ogcapi-code-sprint-2021-05/README.md

 [#OGCAPI](https://twitter.com/hashtag/OGCAPI)

-The Sprint is supported by
+The Sprint is sponsored by:
 ------------

 <table>